json-schema-org/website/ CONTRIBUTING.md

 First off, thanks for taking the time to contribute! 🫶

 All types of contributions are encouraged and valued.
-See the [Table of Contents](#table-of-contents)for different ways to help and details about how this project handles them.
+See the [Table of Contents](#table-of-contents) for different ways to help and details about how this project handles them.
 Please make sure to read the relevant section before making your contribution.
 It will make it much easier for us maintainers and smooth out the experience for all involved.
 The community looks forward to your contributions. 🎉

 If you don't have time to contribute, that's fine.
 There are other easy ways to support the project and show your appreciation:
 - Star the project on Github